Gulf News

 Gulf News is a daily English language newspaper published from Dubai, United Arab Emirates.
-It was first launched in 1978, and is currently distributed throughout the UAE and also in other Persian Gulf Countries.
+First launched in 1978, it is distributed throughout the UAE and also in other Persian Gulf countries.
 Its online edition was launched in 1996.
-Through its owner Al Nisr Publishing, it is a subsidiary of the Al Tayer Group, which is chaired by Finance Minister Obaid Al Tayer.
+Through its owner Al Nisr Publishing, it is a subsidiary of the Al Tayer Group, which is chaired by UAE Finance Minister Obaid Al Tayer.